Ester: Protecting groups

 As a class, esters serve as protecting groups for carboxylic acids.
 Protecting a carboxylic acid is useful in peptide synthesis, to prevent self-reactions of the bifunctional amino acids.
 Methyl and ethyl esters are commonly available for many amino acids; the t-butyl ester tends to be more expensive.
 However, t-butyl esters are particularly useful because, under strongly acidic conditions, the t-butyl esters undergo elimination to give the carboxylic acid and isobutylene, simplifying work-up.

-Hazards

-Esters react with strong oxidizing acids, which may cause a violent reaction that is sufficiently exothermic to ignite the esters and the reaction products.
-Heat is also generated by the interaction of esters with alkali solutions.
-Very flammable hydrogen gas is generated by mixing esters with alkali metals and ionic hydrides.

 List of ester odorants

 Many esters have distinctive fruit-like odors, and many occur naturally in the essential oils of plants.
 This has also led to their common use in artificial flavorings and fragrances which aim to mimic those odors.